Citation, DOI, disclosures and article data

 It is most commonly seen after transmural infarction; however, it may also be seen in milder forms of myocardial infarction 5.

-- may reveal pericardial effusion of varying size, may be simple (serous) or more often complex, e.g. haemopericardium
+- may reveal pericardial effusion of varying size, may be simple (serous) or more often complex, e.g. hemopericardium

-- myocardial thinning of the infarcted region and possibly stents in the coronary arteries (status post PCI) may be present
+- myocardial thinning of the infarcted region and possibly stents in the coronary arteries (status post percutaneous coronary intervention) may be present

 ECG-gated MR (cardiac MR or CMR) is the imaging modality of choice 4.
 Findings comprise: